-Providers have access to an electronic eligibility verification system 24 hours a day which allows you to view a single Member's eligibility and if you are a PCP, to generate a list of eligible Members assigned to you.
+Providers have access to an electronic eligibility verification system, CIM1, 24 hours a day which allows you to view a single Member's eligibility.
+If you are an UHA contracted PCP, CIM1 can also be used to generate a list of eligible Members assigned to you.
+For ease of Member identification, these lists include member identifiers (name, ID#, DOB), sex, and effective date of UHA eligibility.

 If you do not have an established user name and password, email EDI.Support@phtech.com or call 503.284.2169, opt 1.
-For ease of Member identification, these lists include the following information:
+You can also reach out to UHA at 541.229.4842 to request the CIM Access Request Form to send to PhTech.